Qatar Airways says will not be launch buyer of Boeing 787-10X

-CAPE TOWN (Reuters) - Qatar Airways will not be a launch customer for Boeing’s (BA.N) next passenger jet, a stretched version of its 787 Dreamliner, its chief executive said on Tuesday.
+CAPE TOWN, June 4 (Reuters) - Qatar Airways will not be a launch customer for Boeing’s next passenger jet, a stretched version of its 787 Dreamliner, its chief executive said on Tuesday.

 Boeing is expected to announce a formal launch of the aircraft as early as the June 17-23 Paris Airshow, though the timing remains uncertain and Boeing officials have cautioned the launch could be in coming months.